-Overactive Thyroid or hyperthyroidism results due to over production of thyroid hormones T3 and T4.
+Overactive Thyroid or hyperthyroidism results are due to the overproduction of thyroid hormones T3 and T4.

-A very large cases of all hyperthyroidism is caused by Graves’ disease – an autoimmune disease.
-In this disorder the thyroid cells are attacked by the immune system.
-Thyroid Stimulating Immunoglobulin TSI antibodies are produced and has no controlling factors and unlike TSH which is in sychrony with the levels of T3 and T4 in the blood, TSI causes and stimulates the thyroid to produce increased levels of T3 and T4 hormone.
+A very large case of all hyperthyroidism is caused by Graves’ disease – an autoimmune disease.
+In this disorder, the thyroid cells are attacked by the immune system.
+Thyroid Stimulating Immunoglobulin TSI antibodies are produced and have no controlling factors unlike TSH which is in synchrony with the levels of T3 and T4 in the blood, TSI causes and stimulates the thyroid to produce increased levels of T3 and T4 hormones.

 Listed below are some of the main symptoms that could signal hyperthyroidism

-- Unexplained weight loss even though eating good
+- Unexplained weight loss even though eating well

 - Fine tremors of hands